 The Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (Protocol) allows individuals and groups to seek justice from the UN if their rights are violated and their government does not provide justice.

 The Protocol enables people who have suffered violations including being forcibly evicted from their homes, or denied an education because of their residential status – or any other violations of the rights to adequate housing, food, water, sanitation, health, work, social security and education – to have their complaints heard in front of an independent, international panel of experts once they have exhausted all domestic options.

 This mechanism entered into force on 5 May 2013.
-It has been ratified by 11 states - Argentina, Bolivia, Bosnia and Herzegovina, Ecuador, El Salvador, Mongolia, Portugal, Slovakia, Spain and Uruguay and there are 34 additional signatories.
+It has been ratified by 14 states - Argentina, Belgium, Bolivia, Bosnia and Herzegovina, Ecuador, El Salvador, Finland, Gabon, Mongolia, Portugal, Slovakia, Spain and Uruguay and there are 31 additional signatories.
 The Protocol is only legally binding in those countries which are party to it.